terramate-io/terramate-docs/cli/editor-plugins/language-server.md

 implements the [LSP](https://microsoft.github.io/language-server-protocol/) (_Language Server Protocol_)
 and then provides the same set of features to all editors that implement the protocol.

-The `terramate-ls` is still in early stage development, then it's not battle tested and only supports basic features.

 ## Installation

 The `terramate-ls` is distributed alongside the `terramate` binary.
 Check the [installation page](../installation.md) for details.